-Spoon dumplings and syrup evenly into six bowls and serve promptly.
+Spoon dumplings and syrup evenly into some pretty soup bowls and serve promptly.

 If you have a few maple trees in your yard, you’re actually lucky because you can make an event out of tapping them for the syrup every year right when winter is just about to end but spring hasn’t gotten into full swing yet.

 Remember, the nights still have to be freezing for best results.

 Thank you for reading our article on How to Make Maple Syrup.
 If you have enjoyed it please share us with your favorite Social Media by clicking the appropriate buttons above!